s1u2n3/git_assesment/readme.md

-first create directory in loacl and touched three files and commited , connect the repo whcih  created push to main
+first create directory in loacl and touched three files and commited , connect the repo which  created push to main

 Merge